khaledradwan96/Prouducts-app/README.md

 ## Features

 - Responsive design that looks great on all devices.
+- products is storage in localStorage of browser
 - user can add any product
-- products is storage in localStorage of browser
 - user can clear all products by one click
+- user can update and delete product easily
+- user can search and see product that match

 ### [Review link](https://khaledradwan96.github.io/Prouducts-app/)